ameniJmaiel/js-web-calling/README.md

 This tutorial will walk you through building a web app to make VoIP calls between browsers.
 There are many scenarios in which this is a useful feature - anonymously connecting users on a dating website, securely connecting buyers with sellers in a marketplace, and allowing users to make low-cost international calls.

+The finished code for this tutorial can be found on [our Github](https://github.com/sinch/js-web-calling).

 ##Setup
 1. If you don’t have a Sinch developer account, please sign up and register a new app at [www.sinch.com/signup](http://www.sinch.com/signup)